csfeeser/ansible_essentials/jinja2_challenge.md

 ### THE CHALLENGE

 Create a playbook that uses the template module (make sure it's in the `~/mycode` directory!).
-Populate the switch config file above with data from `challengevars.yml`!
+Just use `localhost` as your host.
+Populate the switch config file above with data from `challengevars.yml` and save it to your `localhost` machine!

 #### BONUS